40 Best Louisiana Recipes From Louisiana Woman Blog

 Smothered Okra For Gumbo

 A pot of Smothered Okra for gumbo is prepared with a medley of vegetables.
-This traditional Cajun stew is a flavorful base that thickens a gumbo, replacing a classic flour and oil roux.
+This traditional Cajun stew is a flavorful base that thickens a gumbo, replacing a classic flour-and-oil roux.
 It's a timesaver stored in the freezer, sitting ready when there's a need for a pot of okra gumbo.

 Fish Cakes Made With Sacalait (Crappie or White Perch)